Hyperspectral Academy

 Remote sensing systems vary in the number of spectral bands they capture and the level of detail they reveal about Earth’s surface.
 RGB imaging is the most basic form, capturing three broad bands (Red, Green, and Blue) that align with human vision.
 Multispectral imaging (MSI) improves upon this by capturing reflectance in several discrete bands—typically 4 to 10—extending into the near-infrared (NIR) spectrum.
 HSI, however, significantly advances spectral analysis by capturing dozens to hundreds of contiguous narrow bands across the visible, NIR, and shortwave infrared (SWIR) regions, unlocking highly detailed spectral fingerprints for every pixel.

-RGB vs Multispectral vs Hyperspectral
+RGB vs MSI vs HSI

 This progression—from RGB to MSI to HSI—represents a shift from visual inspection to precision material analysis, enabling applications ranging from environmental monitoring to mineral exploration and precision agriculture.